svgeesus/EuroMPE/Duophonic/performance-dac.md

 Three separate boards, stacking and parallel to panel, for:

 - DAC and level shifter (5V5 power)
-- op-amp buffers/slew (±12V power)
+- op-amp buffers/slew (±12V power, now changed to 5V5 power)
 - jacks

 SYNC is active-low CS.
 Din is MOSI.
 SCLK is SCLK :)